A Unified Algorithmic Framework for Dynamic Compressive Sensing: Applications

-The observed precoded channel $h_t \in \mathbb{C}^{N_{\text{RF}}}$ at time slot $t$ can be represented as
+The observed precoded channel ${y_t} \in \mathbb{C}^{N_{\text{RF}}}$ at time slot $t$ can be represented as

 where $n_t$ is a complex Gaussian noise vector with covariance $\sigma_m^2 {I}_{N_{\text{RF}}}$.
-Noticing the clustering structure of the channel, $H_t$ can be transformed into the sparse angle domain, i.e., $H_t$ can be expressed as
+Noticing the {scattering} structure of the channel, ${h_t}$ can be transformed into the sparse angle domain, i.e., ${h_t}$ can be expressed as

-{where $\text{D}$ is the transform dictionary determined by the geometrical structure of the antenna array, and $\tilde{H}_t$ is the sparse representation of the channel in the angle domain.} The channel sequences $\{\tilde{H}_t\}$ in the angle domain exhibit strong structured dynamic sparsity, as depicted in Fig. \ref{fig_channel_cdl_b_time}.
-In this paper, we focus on the ULA at BS, where D is the DFT matrix.
+{where $\text{D}$ is the transform dictionary determined by the geometrical structure of the antenna array, and ${\tilde{h}_t}$ is the sparse representation of the channel in the angle domain.} The channel sequences $\{{\tilde{h}_t}\}$ in the angle domain exhibit strong structured dynamic sparsity, as depicted {in Fig. \ref{fig_channel_analysis} (a), (b) and (c)}. {In this paper, we focus on the ULA at {BS},} where D is the {DFT matrix}.
 Our discussion can be readily extended to a uniform planner array (UPA) or a more sophisticated antenna array.
 Substituting \eqref{eq_channel_sparse} and letting $A_t = W_t \text{D}$, we can rewrite \eqref{eq_channel_mea} as

 which has the same problem formulation as the DCS problem \eqref{dcs}.
-Our goal is to recursively reconstruct the uplink channel sequence $\{H_t\}$ from the low-dimensional observed precoded channel sequence $\{h_t\}$.
+Our goal is to recursively reconstruct the uplink channel sequences $\{{h_t}\}$ from the low-dimensional observed precoded channel sequences $\{{y_t}\}$.